Televised Football In The Regions: The Beautiful South

 By the time that regional football coverage returned properly to the South & South-East of England in the early 1990s (it remained sporadic throughout the 1980s), however, everything had changed.
 ITV finally secured the exclusive rights to live Football League coverage that they’d long cherished in 1988, but this was a part of something greater, which ended with the formation of the Premier League in 1992 and the end of top flight league football on free-to-air television altogether.
 The start of this new landscape in August 1992 came, however, at a point of great friction for commercial television in a broader sense.
 The Broadcasting Act 1990 had completely redrawn the rules on how contracts to broadcast on ITV were to be decided, with contractors now required to bid against new applicants to pay for the right to hold a franchise and a “quality threshold” in place to, in theory at least, filter out undesirables first.

 TVS had spent an eventful decade first rolling around in money and then making an attempt to build a media empire before falling to pieces as their world crashed around their ears.
 If the 1980s offered the British economy a period of revival, much of this revival seemed focused in the south-easternmost corner of England and TVS were clear beneficiaries of this, seeing annual profits rise year-on-year throughout their first few years on air.
-Buoyed by its success, the company bought into a number of foreign broadcasting and production companies, most notably purchasing MTM Productions (producers of bona fide international hits such as Hill Street Blues, St Elsewhere and Remington Steele) in 1988 for £190m.
-The subsequent collapse of the American syndication market at the end of the decade, however, left MTM as having been wildly too expensive as an acquistion and the 1990s began with redundancies at TVS as the company struggled to balance the books.
+Buoyed by its success, the company bought into a number of foreign broadcasting and production companies, most notably purchasing MTM Productions (producers of international hits such as Hill Street Blues, St Elsewhere and Remington Steele) in 1988 for £190m.
+A subsequent collapse of the American syndication market at the end of the decade, however, left MTM as having been wildly too expensive as an acquisition and the 1990s began with redundancies at TVS as the company struggled to balance the books.

 With the company having passed the quality threshold and being already insecure in the knowledge that this was a highly desirable part of the country in which to hold an ITV contract, TVS opted to bid as high as possible in order to retain its franchise.
 Its £59.8m per year bid should have been enough to sail through the bidding process, but the Independent Television Commission (ITC), which had replaced the Independent Broadcasting Authority (IBA) as regulator at the start of 1991, replied by stating that they didn’t confidently believe that TVS would be able to maintain this stipend over the ten years of its contract and instead handed the franchise to its only rival, Meridian Broadcasting, who had bid £23m per year less for the privilege than the incumbents had.
 This time, however, there was little drama.
 TVS ended their contract on New Year’s Eve 1992, with MTM Enterprises being sold the following year at a vast loss.